 |Informal B&B (staying with friends)||£25 (no receipt required)|

 The expense claim form must be signed by your Training Programme Director and sent to Mrs Katy Williams at the Dental Postgraduate Department.
-Please submit your expenses forms every month.
-Please include expenditure for all study days for that month on one form (i.e. we do not want 1 claim form for each study day) If you have given a lift to another FD please state the FDs name on your expenses form.
+Please submit your expenses forms every month, unless the total amount is under £30 then please include the expenses on a form for the following month..
+Please include expenditure for all study days for that month on one form (i.e. we do not want 1 claim form for each study day).
+If you have given a lift to another FD please state the FDs name on your expenses form.
 It is Health Education England’s policy to only reimburse expenses which have been incurred within 2 months of the date of the form submission.